Neighbourhood Planning gives communities the power to make their own plans for their area

 Thanet District Council's cabinet designated the area for the Broadstairs and St Peter's Neighbourhood Plan in June 2015.

-For an interactive map, showing the Broadstairs and St. Peter's Parish Boundary, please click here and follow the blue "map" link.
+For an interactive map, showing the Broadstairs and St. Peter's Parish Boundary, please click here.

 Stage 2: Evidence Base: ALMOST COMPLETE